RobertTalbert/calculus/Checkpoint-schedule-rubric.md

   - *To do*: Give correct conclusions about the missing function ($f$, $f'$, or $f''$) and about increasing/decreasing behavior and concavity of $f$.
   - On some forms of this Checkpoint item, the "Given" and "To do" may be switched.
   - *Check given if*: All conclusions drawn are correct and all reasoning is clearly explained.
-- D.4: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.
-  - *Given*: 2-3 functions given as graphs or formulas, along with several points
-  - *To do*: State whether each function is continuous and/or differentiable at the given points and explain the reasoning.
-  - *Check given if*: All conclusions are correctly drawn and reasoning is clearly explained.
-- D.5: I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.
+- D.4:  I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.
   - *Given*: 1-2 functions as formulas or graphs along with a point for each function.
   - *To do*: Find the equation of the tangent line to the graph of each function at the given point, and use the tangent line to estimate unknown values of the functions.
   - *Check given if*: All tangent line equations are correct and reasoning is clearly explained, and no more than one mistake due to a simple error is present in the estimations.